Warrant for Arrest “In Rem“

-The federal agencies that might make an in rem seizure include the FBI, DEA, ICE, or Homeland Security.
+The federal agencies that might make an in rem seizure include the FBI, DEA, Customs and Border Protection (CBP), or Homeland Security Investigations (HSI).

 Attorney to Contest the In Rem Warrant of Warrant